pipelinelabo/datalaiq-wiki/search/filtering.md

 ## Built-in Keywords

-Gravwell implements some special shortcuts for filtering.
+DatalaiQ implements some special shortcuts for filtering.
 When filtering IP addresses by subnet, you can specify the keywords PRIVATE and MULTICAST instead of giving a single subnet, e.g. `packet ipv4.DstIP ~ PRIVATE`.
 The keywords map to the following subnets:

 * PRIVATE: 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, 127.0.0.0/8, 224.0.0.0/24, 169.254.0.0/16, fd00::/8, fe80::/10
 * MULTICAST: 224.0.0.0/4, ff00::/8